mantidproject/documents/Design/ThirdpartyDependencies.md

 * Simple commands to install packages

 Cons:
+* Some formulae needed to be maintained by us, e.g. nexusformat, pyqt@4
 * Dependencies not versioned with the main code.
 Hard to track versions used.
 * No way to set deployment target.
 We have to build on the earliest OS we intend to support causing issues with hardware availability.